 In hindsight I wish I had just listened to my instincts more.
 This is not because I think I made mistakes (though I am sure they are many) but rather because I let parenting become my career and my life as a stay at home mom and my self worth became largely wrapped up in that.
 With two boys on the autism spectrum that is just a recipe for disaster.
 It was only after my family almost broke in half that I realized that if mama isn’t happy and satisfied in her own personal and professional life…no one is going to be happy.

-I decided to make it my goal to take the upcoming year (2011) and devote it to self care.
+I decided to make it my goal to devote more time to to self care.
 I didn’t ignore my kids or my husband but I carved out time for myself each and every day, sometimes several hours of the day and did stuff just for me.
 I went to the library, I went to the movies, I got pedicures and manicures, I went to the gym 4-5 days week, I went thrift store shopping, and I refused to take kids with me if I didn’t want to.
 Heck, I took a solo two-day vacation and have another booked in a couple months.
 Previously, I always hated it when I heard women say they were trying to find themselves but I understood it perfectly after that year was up.
 The pre-child me, who had many and varied interests, was back in full force.

 Anyway, that was a really long winded intro to telling you about a parenting book I recently read and throughly enjoyed.
 The book is Bringing Up Bebe: One American Mother Discovers the Wisdom of French Parenting.
 It was written by Pamela Druckerman, who is an American living in France and raising three kids there.
 She wrote the book after seeing how much differently American children behave than French Children.
 While her 18 month old was bouncing off the walls in a French restaurant and making her consider eating at home forever more, the French babies and children were happy and chatty yet largely docile.
 French parents were not frazzled and stressed, instead they seemed to really enjoy parenting.
 After finding a study that showed American parents were twice as likely to consider themselves unhappy with child care when compared to French parents Druckerman decided she wanted to know what French parents were doing differently.